Louth county football team: History

 Louth had by then accumulated eight Leinster football championship titles in addition to three Senior All-Irelands.
 However a protracted period in the doldrums lay in store for the county football team.
 A reverse at the hands of Offaly in the 1960 provincial decider would be Louth's last appearance in a Leinster senior final for fifty years.

+Louth defeated Tipperary by two points in the first ever All-Ireland Qualifier in 2001.

 Rivalry with Meath

 Between 1945 and 1953 Louth and Meath met 13 times.
 The crowds got bigger and bigger each time as they played draw after draw in the Championship.
 The attendance of 42,858 at a thrilling 1951 replay remained a record for a provincial match other than a final for forty years until the four-match series between Meath and Dublin in 1991.
 The rivalry with Meath has never fizzled out, as witnessed by a stirring Leinster SFC semi-final in 1998.
 Nor has controversy, as Graham Geraghty's disputed point in the 45th minute of that match proved decisive.